Breast Pump Comparison: Spectra S2 vs Medela PISA

 - Use breast creams on your nipples and on the edges of the flanges.
 Ointments soothe soreness and make the plastic pump parts less rough on your skin.
 They are also safe in case some gets into the milk or your baby eats some.
 Personally, I prefer lanolin, but some moms find it too thick and greasy and prefer the olive oil-based Mother Love cream.
 Check the prices of lanolin and Mother Love cream on Amazon.
-It is well worth the few dollars to soothe your nipples!
+It is well worth it to soothe soreness!

 - Put your pump on a soft surface to make it quieter, like a couch, carpeted floor, ottoman, or even just put a towel or blanket underneath.

 - The Spectra S2 has a little “cup holder” on the back.
 You can use it to wrangle the backflow adapters, or fit a bottle into it.